What Are Lumbar Facet Joints?

 Lumbar facet joint pain is a result of injury, either to the cartilage inside the joint or the connecting ligaments surrounding the joint.

 Pain from an injured lumbar facet joint may range from muscle tension to more severe pain.
 Depending on which facet joint is affected, the pain may occur in an area from your lower back down to your buttocks.
 The diagram shows areas of pain usually associated with lumbar facet injuries.

 How Do I Know If I Have Lumbar Facet Pain?

-What Is A Lumbar Facet Injection?
+What Is A Lumbar RFA?

-What Happens After An Injection?
+What Happens After An RFA?

-You will be monitored for up to 30 minutes after the injection.
+You will be monitored for up to 30 minutes alter the injection.
 Before you leave, the clinic will give you discharge instructions as well as a pain diary.
 Keeping track of your pain helps the doctor know what the next step will be.